obetomuniz/tatooine/readme.md

 **@return {Promise}**

 Returns a promise with data sources.
-If configured schemas are not valid, it returns `[]`.

 ## Default Engines